Chase (instrumental): Reception

-Pitchfork named it the 175th best song of the 1970s, saying, "Any time someone describes a piece of music as 'cinematic,' there’s a decent chance they’re thinking, consciously or subconsciously, of 'Chase'.
+In 2016, Pitchfork named it the 175th best song of the 1970s, saying, "Any time someone describes a piece of music as 'cinematic,' there’s a decent chance they’re thinking, consciously or subconsciously, of 'Chase'.
 It's impossible to overstate, let alone list, the amount of composers and films who've ripped off 'Chase'."
+In 2019, Spin ranked it among "The 30 Best Disco Songs That Every Millennial Should Know".